 - 5.1 Policy.
-The Board, the University, and the UFF are committed to maintaining and encouraging full academic freedom.
-Academic freedom and academic responsibility are twin guardians of the integrity of institutions of higher learning.
-This integrity is essential to the preservation of a free society and explains the willingness of society historically to accept the concept of academic freedom and, in addition, to protect it through the institution of academic tenure. - 5.2 Academic Freedom.
-The principal elements of academic freedom include the freedom to: - (a) Present and discuss academic subjects, frankly and forthrightly, without fear of censorship, and to select instructional materials and determine grades in accordance with Board and University policies.
-The objective and skillful exposition of subject matter, including the acknowledgement of a variety of scholarly opinions, is the duty of every employee. - (b) Engage in scholarly and creative activity, and to publish results in a manner consistent with professional obligations. - (c) Speak freely on, and seek changes in, academic and institutional policies. - (d) Exercise constitutional rights without institutional censorship or discipline. - 5.3 Academic Responsibility.
-Freedom entails responsibilities.
+It is the policy of the Board, the University, and the UFF to maintain and encourage full academic freedom.
+Academic freedom and academic responsibility are essential to the full development of a true university and apply to teaching, research/creative activities and service.
+An employee engaged in such activities shall be free to cultivate a spirit of inquiry and scholarly criticism and to examine ideas in an atmosphere of freedom and confidence.
+This is essential to the preservation of a free society and explains the willingness of society historically to accept the concept of academic freedom and, in addition, to protect it through the institution of academic tenure. - 5.2 Academic Freedom.
+Academic freedom is the freedom to teach, to conduct research, and to publish the results of that research. - (a) To present and discuss academic subjects, frankly and forthrightly, without fear of censorship, and to select instructional materials and determine grades in accordance with Board and University policies.
+The objective and skillful exposition of subject matter, including the acknowledgement of a variety of scholarly opinions, is the duty of every employee. - (b) To engage in scholarly and creative activity, and to publish results in a manner consistent with professional obligations. - (c) To speak freely on, and seek changes in, academic and institutional policies. - (d) To exercise constitutional rights without institutional censorship or discipline. - 5.3 Academic Responsibility.
+Academic freedom is accompanied by a corresponding responsibility on the part of employees.
+University faculty are members of a learned profession.
+As scholars and educators, they should remember that the public may judge their profession and their institution by their utterances.
 The Board of Trustees, the University, and the UFF accept responsibilities to: (1) scholarship, (2) students and colleagues, (3) the University, and (4) the larger community which the University serves.
-These responsibilities include: - (a) Scholarly responsibility to be forthright and honest in the creation and communication of scientific and scholarly knowledge and to uphold the ethical standards of their discipline. - (b) Respecting the relationship between professor and student: adhere to the proper role as teacher, researcher, intellectual mentor, and academic advisor; respect students, staff, and colleagues and treat them with behavior free from discrimination; recognize their right to enjoy full academic freedom; and respect
+These responsibilities include:

-- the integrity of the evaluation process with regard to students, staff, and colleagues. - (c) Contributing to the orderly and effective functioning of the academic unit (program, department, school, and/or college) and/or the University by adhering to the principles of shared governance.
-The Board of Trustees and their representatives have responsibilities that include, but are not limited to, promoting intellectual growth, the rights of employees, and academic freedom. - (d) Recognizing that faculty, as members of the community, have rights and duties.
-When speaking on any matter of public interest, a faculty member shall make clear when comments represent personal opinions and when they represent official University positions.
+- (a) Scholarly responsibility to be forthright and honest in the creation and communication of scientific and scholarly knowledge and to uphold the ethical standards of their discipline. - (b) Respecting the relationship between professor and student: adhere to the proper role as teacher, researcher, intellectual mentor, and academic advisor; respect students, staff, and colleagues and treat them with behavior free from discrimination and avoid any exploitation of such persons for private advantage; recognize their right to enjoy full academic freedom; and respect the integrity of the evaluation process with regard to students, staff, and colleagues. - (c) Contributing to the orderly and effective functioning of the academic unit (program, department, school, and/or college) and/or the University by adhering to the principles of shared governance and the regulations of the University.
+The Board of Trustees and their representatives have responsibilities that include, but are not limited to, promoting intellectual growth, the rights of employees, and academic freedom. - (d) Academic freedom is accompanied by corresponding responsibility not to represent oneself as an institutional representative unless specifically authorized as such, with the understanding that mere identification as an FAU employee or by an FAU title or rank shall not be construed as such a representation. - (e)